shamdasani/shamdasani.org/_posts/internship.md

 The difference is just the UI itself is stark — where big banks and traditional financial institutions fail to innovate, opportunity is left on the table for startups to seize.
 Add on features that solve real pain-points, and you've got a winning product.

 While I may be comparing Ramp to a consumer credit-card statement, the past few months have taught me that businesses also face very similar problems.
-Current tools in spend management, expense reimbursements, and accounting just don't cut it.
+Current tools in spend management, bill pay, expense reporting, etc. just don't cut it!

 Ramp is building a 10x better experience than the previous generation of finance tools.
 Fintech moves fast and is competitive, but I wouldn't want it any other way.